tystar86/python_exercises/Tasks/math.md

 ```

 #28.
->Write a Python program to calculate the area of regular polygon.
+>Write a function to calculate the area of regular polygon.

 **Expected Output :**
 ```